Nil-Store/nil-store/spec.md

 Notes:
 - `seed_t` and `ExpandSample` are used off‑chain by watchers/validators to select receipts for auditing.
 - Domain strings are fixed ASCII constants (see § 0.4.1).
-- No changes to `poss²` public inputs or verification keys.
+- This derivation does not alter public inputs or verification keys.

 *Sections § 6 through § 9 discuss governance, security proofs, and performance metrics building on this VRF construction.*